-Renee Hintz, Director of Advancement, is responsible for admission and re-enrollment of students, Bright Futures Fund and Gala, and internal and external communication including the school's annual report.
+Renee Hintz, Director of Advancement, is responsible for admission and re-enrollment of students, community building events, volunteer opportunities, and internal and external communication.
 She is the point person for CHiPA and Room Parents and reports to the Head of School.

 Shanna Gonzalez, Director of Donor Relations, connects and communicates with stakeholders to strategically nurture and grow our fundraising program to support the mission of our school.
-She manages the full scope of philanthropy at our school including annual giving, corporate and major gifts, grants, campaigns, and the endowment.
+She manages the full scope of philanthropy at our school, including annual giving, corporate and major gifts, grants, campaigns, and the endowment.
 She reports to the Head of School.